-Two affine atlases are compatible if their union is still an affine atlas.
-All the compatible affine atlases form an affine structure of the manifold (see Figure 2).
+Two affine atlases are equivalent if their union is still an affine atlas.
+All the equivalent affine atlases form an affine structure of the manifold.

 For closed surfaces, only genus-one surfaces have affine structures (see Figure 2), but all surfaces with boundaries have affine structures.
 Next, in order to construct affine atlas for general surfaces in practice, we need certain theoretical tools which are induced from the conformal structure of the domain manifold.